virgesmith/itrx/doc/apidoc.md

+### `map_while`

+Map each item in the iterator using the given function.

+Args:
+    predicate (Callable[[T], bool]): A function that takes an item and returns True to continue taking items, or False to stop. mapper (Callable[[T], U]): The function to apply.

+Returns:
+    Itr[U]: An iterator of mapped items.

 ### `max`

-Returns the maximum element from the underlying iterable.
+Return the maximum element from the iterator, optionally using a key function.

+Args:
+    key (Callable[[T], object] | None, optional): A function to extract a comparison key from each element.
+Defaults to None.

 Returns:
-    T: The maximum element in the iterable.
+    T: The maximum element in the iterator.

 Raises:
-    ValueError: If the iterable is empty.
+    ValueError: If the iterator is empty.

 ### `min`

-Returns the minimum element from the underlying iterable.
+Return the minimum element from the iterator, optionally using a key function.

+Args:
+    key (Callable[[T], object] | None, optional): A function to extract a comparison key from each element.
+Defaults to None.

 Returns:
-    T_co: The smallest element in the iterable.
+    T: The minimum element in the iterator.

 Raises:
-    ValueError: If the iterable is empty.
+    ValueError: If the iterator is empty.

 ### `next`